Leidenschaft/Deutsch-Lernen/README.md

 ## Quickstart
 ```
 git clone --depth=1 https://github.com/Leidenschaft/Deutsch-Lernen.git
+cp frontend/example/*.xml frontend/Wort/
-# then download zip of https://github.com/Leidenschaft/DeutschLernenWort/
+# you can also download zip of https://github.com/Leidenschaft/DeutschLernenWort/
 # and uncompress all xml files under `Wort`
 python3 -m http.server # you can use other ways to start a static file server as well
 ```